Eel River Converter Station

 The station was built to provide Hydro-Québec with its first major power interconnection with the remainder of eastern North America to enable export of surplus energy made available by the completion of the Churchill Falls hydro-electric project in Labrador.
 For the first thirteen years of its operation, Eel River operated at a capacity factor of over 100%, making it the most heavily used HVDC station in the world.

 A report by New Brunswick System Operator in 2009 said:

 Eel River HVDC was commissioned in 1972 and was built as the world's first solid state back to back converter stations.
 There has been no major refurbishment done to the station except for the replacement of the converter transformers in the mid-1980s due to a design defect.

 A recent engineering study of the Eel River facility recommended the replacement of the HVDC converter stations controls and the upgrades of the air cooled thyristor valves with conventional liquid cooled thyristor valves.
 Both projects would require multiple years to complete.
 The planning is underway for this project.

 Upgrade

 Eel River Converter Station was successfully upgraded by ABB and went into operation in November 2014.

 The station was named an IEEE Milestone in 2011.

-Increasing mental well-being became the station's major strategic initiative since 2021, changes were triggered by the business plan of Société d’énergie du Nouveau-Brunswick.